 It is a little walk to the center – around 30 minutes, but if you want to relax, enjoy the views and chill, it is your place.
 They provide breakfast, lunch and diner so you actually don’t need to move.

-A fun backpacker hostel just across the beach with a rooftop terrace ocean views (and yoga classes!).
+Hangover Hostel is a fun backpacker hostel just across the beach with a rooftop terrace ocean views (and yoga classes!).

 We had a fun 3 nights stay here while our trip through Sri Lanka.